Free Printable Summer Planning and Activity Packet for Kids

 How to Handle Summer Cleaning and Chores

-Preventing Summer Slide
+Preventing the Summer Slide

 Another sanity saver that prevents summer slide are workbooks and activities like Mad Libs that are easy to travel with and fun for the kids to work on.
-We take them everywhere– when we eat out, shopping, hair cuts, roadtrips– and the kids appreciate having something to do and I appreciate that they’re keeping their brains sharp.
+We take them everywhere– when we eat out, shopping, hair cuts, road trips– and the kids appreciate having something to do and I appreciate that they’re keeping their brains sharp.

 The Spectrum workbooks were recommended to me by a teacher and the Summer Bridge and Summer Brain Quest are two other options we’re using.
 The kids earn incentives after completing a certain number of pages, so it’s win-win!

 Most schools and libraries have their own summer reading program, but if not, we have charts for that, too!
 There’s two styles, one is a list and the other a sticker chart.
-We actually use the sticker chart to track progress in their workbooks as they earn prizes.

 Last but not least, it’s nice for kids to have their own calendars to keep track of camps, playdates and vacations.
 They can also use the boxes to jot down one thing they did each day and have a ‘journal’ to remember their summer.